August maintains the hot temperature from

 Rainfall

-The month with the most rainfall in Shanghai is August, when the rain falls for 12.3 days and typically aggregates up to 214mm (8.43") of precipitation.
+The month with the most rainfall is August, when the rain falls for 12.3 days and typically aggregates up to 214mm (8.43") of precipitation.

 Sea temperature